UptickNetwork/Uptick-KB/WHITEPAPER_Ecosystem_Development_EN.md

 Centralized platforms store vast user data, making them targets for cyberattacks and privacy violations.
 Web3 shifts data control to users through decentralized identity systems, allowing them to manage and share data securely without third-party reliance.
 This reduces data breach risks and grants users greater control over their digital identity.

+Web2 platforms increasingly act as landlords over digital coordination.
+In ride-sharing, platforms like Uber often take up to 30 percent commission from driver revenues, and short-term rental services similarly charge high host and guest fees.
+Their opaque algorithms determine visibility, pricing, and account actions, often without recourse for users.
+Coupled with recurring data leaks and inconsistent policy enforcement, this has led to widespread mistrust.

+Web3-based alternatives reintroduce transparency, with rules, fees, and access controls that can be collectively governed and auditable, enabling community-aligned coordination instead of unilateral platform rent-seeking.

 **4.4.3 Uptick's Web3 Model**

 Uptick Network provides a comprehensive infrastructure designed to support a decentralized, secure, and scalable sharing economy.
 Programmable smart contracts, decentralized identity management, and reputation systems on Uptick enable efficient and transparent resource-sharing across multiple platforms: